00-Python/AI-Debug/README.md

 ## Credits

 This project has borrowed code from [TheR1D's shell_gpt project](https://github.com/TheR1D/shell_gpt/blob/main/sgpt/client.py).
-We would like to express our gratitude for their contribution to the open-source community which has greatly aided the development of this project.
+I would like to express my gratitude for the contribution to the open-source community which has greatly aided the development of this project.

 ## Contributing